thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 ### D. Contributors

-Contributors are wider members of the OCaml community who make valuable contributions to projects under OCaml governance, but generally do not have authority to make direct changes to a Project's codebase or documentation.
+Contributors are wider members of the OCaml community who make valuable contributions to projects under Rocq governance, but generally do not have authority to make direct changes to a Project's codebase or documentation.
 Anyone can become a Contributor and there is no expectation of commitment, no specific skill requirement, and no selection process.
 The only necessary step is